Monika Gabriela Dorniak | FRINGE Warszawa 2025

 visual identity by Michał Szczelina (@mihauowski)

-Our exhibition is a part of FRINGE Warszawa 2025, and will be open:
+“u-u-u, i have a request for you!” is a part of FRINGE Warszawa 2025, and will be open:

 25.09 - 12:00 - 20:00 (vernissage 18:00 - 20:00)